beloureiro/ollama-python-runner/README.md

 python src/main.py
 ```

-This will load the specified model in the `config.yaml` file and run Ollama with the provided configurations.
+This will list the available models, prompt you to select a model by entering its corresponding number, and then run the selected model with the provided configurations.

 ## Customization